suleakturk/Kafka-MongoDB-CDC-App/README.md

 # Kafka-MongoDB-CDC-App

 It is a basic Kafka- MongoDB Producer-Consumer Example.
 Also it has docker-compose file.
+In this system, when producer start producing, it is produce some sample number data every 10 minutes.

 ## Available Scripts